gummyworm/monster/docs/linker.md

 |------|---------------------------------------------------------
 |   1  | number of sections used
 |   2  | number of symbols in object file
+|   1  | number of exports in object file
+|   2  | number of imports in object file

 #### SECTION HEADER